Chatbot Flows

 2. Find the flow you want to copy and click Copy.

-3. Enter a new name for the copied flow.
+3. Enter a new name for the copied flow and confirm.

 Export a Flow